Koverse/documentation/docs/source/dev/integration/field_maskers.rst

 Now our project is ready to be built.
 Compile the project into a JAR file and place it on the CLASSPATH of the Koverse Server, such as in the /lib folder, and restart the Koverse Server.

 Next we'll apply our new masker to a field in a data set via the Koverse UI.
+See :ref:`usageMasking` for details.